Esgjgd/HEMF/README.md

 # HEMF
 This repository provides the supplementary code and data to the paper entitled "HEMF: Hierarchical Enhanced Multi-scale Feature Extraction and Fusion Network for Medical Image Classification".
-(论文链接)
+Paper link: to be uploaded
-Authors: Jingdong He, xxxx....
+Authors: Jingdong He, ....

 ## Model details
 ### Overview